d2l-ai/d2l-en/chapter_preface/index.md

 :begin_tab:`tensorflow`
 Most of the code in this book is based on TensorFlow.
-TensorFlow is an open-source framework for deep learning, which is extremely popular in both the research community and industrial.
+TensorFlow is an open-source framework for deep learning, which is extremely popular in both the research community and industry.
 All of the code in this book has passed tests under the newest TensorFlow.
 However, due to the rapid development of deep learning, some code *in the print edition* may not work properly in future versions of TensorFlow.